 We understand that if your child is unwell they will not be able to attend school.
-If your child is absent as a result of illness, you should phone us on 01753 521888 on the first day of absence, to let us know the reason.
+If your child is absent as a result of illness, you should phone us from 08:00-08:30am on 01753 521888 on the first day of absence and each subsequent day, to let us know the reason.

 When your child is well enough to return to school you must also provide a letter explaining the reason for their absence.
 This information will be recorded in the class register and the letter will then kept in the school office.
 The registers are legal documents, which are regularly scrutinised by a member of the Local Authority’s Attendance Service.

 Absences due to illness, religious observance and medical appointments, for which we receive an explanation, are given an authorisation in the registers.
 Absences for which we receive no written explanation remain as unauthorised absences in the registers.
 High levels of unauthorised absence, regular days off or periods of absence will be investigated by the Attendance Officer.
 Parents may be requested to come to an Attendance Panel, to explain seriously high levels of absence.
 They may be at risk of prosecution for failing to bring their child to school regularly which may result in being fined by the Authority.